nhinhdao/nhinhdao.github.io/_posts/2018-09-13-sinatra_social_web_application.markdown

 With a few thoughts, I can just manipulate it as any other ruby arrays/objects.
 Remember, all messages are stored in Message.all array.

-To get the messages that was composed by current user
+To get the messages that were composed by current user

 ```ruby
 my_messages = current_user.messages